telerik/winforms-docs/chartview/features/annotations/grid-line.md

 ---
-title: Grid line
+title: Grid Line
 page_title: Grid line | UI for WinForms Documentation
-description: Grid line
+description: Grid line annotations are lines or circles that cross the chart grid at location on the axis, specified by their Value property.
 slug: winforms/chartview-/features/annotations/grid-line
 tags: grid,line
 published: True